MichaelWarmbier/Console-Minesweeper/README.md

 ## Description

-This version of Minesweeper is being developed using the standard libraries of C++ and the Windows.h header.
+This version of Minesweeper was developed using the standard libraries of C++ and the Windows.h header.
 Written and compiled in Visual Studio 2019.

 ## Controls